War correspondent

 A war correspondent is a journalist who covers stories first-hand from a war zone.

-War correspondents' jobs bring them to the most conflict-ridden parts of the world.
+War correspondence stands as one of journalism's most important and impactful forms.
+War correspondents operate in the most conflict-ridden parts of the world.
 Once there, they attempt to get close enough to the action to provide written accounts, photos, or film footage.
-Thus, this is often considered the most dangerous form of journalism.
+It is often considered the most dangerous form of journalism.